Salesforce Stock Rips on Earnings. Here's the Trade. - NewsBreak

 Salesforce Stock Rips on Earnings.
 Here's the Trade.

+Salesforce is hitting its highest level of 2023 after the software stalwart reported strong earnings.
+Here's the trade now.

-Shares of Salesforce ( CRM ) are roaring on Thursday, up nearly 12% at last check.
+Shares of Salesforce ( CRM ) - Get Free Report are roaring on Thursday, up nearly 12% at last check.
 At the session highs, the stock was up 16% as investors cheered the software company’s latest earnings report.

 Based on the results, it’s not hard to see why.
 Salesforce grew its revenue 14.3% year over year, while beating earnings and sales expectations.